Trump ties 'rigged witch hunt' to decision to revoke Brennan's security clearance

 Breaking News Emails

 "There’s no silence.
-If anything, I'm giving him a bigger voice," Trump said to reporters on the South Lawn of the White House on Friday.
-"Many people don't even know who [Brennan] is, and now he has a bigger voice.
-And that’s okay with me because I like taking on voices like that."
+If anything, I'm giving him a bigger voice," Trump said to reporters on the South Lawn of the White House on Friday, referring to Brennan.
+"Many people don't even know who he is, and now he has a bigger voice.
+And that’s OK with me because I like taking on voices like that."

 Trump also said he had gotten a "tremendous response" for having revoked Brennan's clearance.
 "Security clearances are very important to me, very important," he said, adding that he "never respected" Brennan.